lana-20/api-gateway-sdet/README.md

 Client # 1 sends a Request from a Mobile device.
 What to do?
 Define Routing at the device level.
 When Request comes via Mobile, I need a low-quality video.
 The Low Quality video Microservice responds back and provides the Client with a low-quality video  on their phone (mobile device).

 Client # 2 wants an API and sends a Request from a Desktop.
 The Router determines that the request comes from the desktop device, and the Desktop route is taken.
-The Router defines that desktop request should go to (call) the HD Quality content [
-], where HD-quality videos are available.
+The Router defines that desktop request should go to (call) the HD Quality content [MS], where high-quality videos are available.
 IT responds back and routes over to the Desktop Client.
 Then the Desktop [browser] Client is able to view high-quality videos.

 Router defines which  route to take - Mobile or Desktop?
 I configure this at the API GW level.